UniAccLan/Thesis/README.md

-# Latex
+# Thesis
-Original used for Thesis and presentations, and saved for further application in Latex
+Thesis and presentations.